Close

 What build route did they adopt?

-This approach allowed Martin and Liz to work with a builder they trusted while benefiting from our expertise and support in navigating complex architectural details and ensuring the project progressed smoothly.
+This approach allowed Martyn and Liz to maintain control over their project while benefiting from our expertise in complex architectural details, ensuring smooth progress.

 What did the initial design stages look like?

-The initial design stages of this project followed a structured approach:
+The design process began with a structured approach:

 1. Opportunity And Constraints Assessment: